equilibration/equipy/README.rst

 This package contains the module **graphs** which allows visualization of the resulting sequential fairness applied to a response variable.

 .. image:: https://raw.githubusercontent.com/equilibration/equipy/feature-corrections/examples/images/arrow_plot_3_sa.png
-  :width: 400
-  :alt: (Risk, Unfairness) phase diagram that shows the sequential fairness approach for three sensitive features
+  (Risk, Unfairness) phase diagram that shows the sequential fairness approach for three sensitive features

 Help and Support